 On this hike we make a loop out of Stone Valley Village and hike the same line of wall as our Middle Route of the Switchback Great Wall hike.

 Starting at Stone Valley Village gives us a longer hike and some different angles for our views of the Great Wall, including a great look at what an attacker might have been faced with trying to cross over to the Beijing side.

-After taking a break we’ll continue up along the wall, following a rough and unrestored section all the way up to a 1034m beacon tower known as the General’s Tower, the largest on this line of wall.
+After taking a break by the Great Wall, we follow a rough and unrestored section of Great Wall all the way up to a 1,034m beacon tower known as the General’s Tower, the largest on this line of wall.
 From up on top of the tower we’ll have great views of the surrounding mountains, with more wall seen snaking off into the distance.